anachrocomputer/SerialHID/README.md

 It usually had lights as well as buttons or keys.
 The classic example is the IBM Lighted Program Function Keyboard (LPFK), model 6094-020.
+That
+<A HREF="https://www.flickr.com/photos/dvanzuijlekom/15723074469">Prohance Power Mouse 100</A>
-That Prohance Power Track 100 could probably be regarded as a button-box with a built-in trackball.
+could probably be regarded as a button-box with a built-in mouse.

 ## Keyboards ##